trambi/frontend-publisher-wp-plugin/README.md

 - `title` the name of the section of the form;
 - `description` the text below to describe the form;
-- `allowed_roles` the list of comma separated roles allowed to see the form and post the blogpost - by default editor, author and contributor';
+- `allowed_roles` the list of comma separated roles allowed to see the form and post the blogpost - by default 'editor', 'author' and 'contributor';
-- `post_status` the status of the blogpost after posting: draft, pending or published - by default draft;
+- `post_status` the status of the blogpost after posting: pending or published - by default published;
 - `show_categories` the fact to display categories in form - by default to yes;
 - `show_tags` the fact to display tags in form - by default to yes;
-- `show_featured_image` the fact to use feature image in form - by default to yes.
 - `show_featured_image` the fact to use feature image in form - by default to yes.